dspeyer/dspeyer.github.io/magic.md

 Infernals are comfortable in the presence of great suffering.

 An infernal body is made from claws and blood.

+Infernals are vulnerable to holiness and sunlight.
+A holy object is anything that a large number of people in the general vicinity regard as holy, and does 1d6/round on contact or double as a weapon.
+Infernals are killed by complete immersion in holy water.
+Infernals also take 1/round in sunlight and double damage from laser weapons.

 Infernals have a special Sight ability to detect claws and blood (including inside living creatures) and how close to being a valid Create Body target any given assemblage gets.